General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 3. Bird Strikes

-Bird strikes can cause engine damage or windshield cracks.
-Reduce the risk by:
+Bird strikes can result in damage to the engine or cracks.
+Lower the risk of damage through:

-- Avoiding high bird activity areas near wetlands or landfills.
+• Avoiding areas of high bird activity near landfills or wetlands.

 4. Weather-Related Damage